-The next town on the American side is Waddington; and in the river, over against it, is Ogden Island.
-On the Canada side is Morrisburg, formerly called West Williamsburg.
+Continuing our journey down the river, the next town on the American side is Waddington; and in the river over against it, is Ogden Island.
+On the Canada side is Morrisburgh, formerly called West Williamsburg.
 It is called the Port of Morristown, and contains about two hundred inhabitants.

-A short distance below Morristown, on the Canada side, is Chrysler's Farm, where, in 1813, a battle was fought between the English and the Americans.
-The Americans were commanded by General Wilkinson, and were at that time descending the river to attack Montreal.
-The attempt was afterwards abandoned.
+A short distance below Morristown, on the Canada side, is Chrysler's Farm, where, in 1813, a battle was fought between the English and the Ameri-The Americans were commanded by General Wilkinson, and were, at that time descending the river to attack Montreal.
+The atttempt was afterwards abandoned.
 Thirty miles below Ogdensburg is Louisville, from whence stages run to Massena Springs, distant seven miles.